-- 1 The CipherClock in the OLT is an extension of the OLT MPCP clock constructed by prepending 16 most- - 2 significant bits to the MPCP clock, i.e., Local Time counter (see IEEE Std 802.3, 144.2.1.1).
-The carry- - 3 over bit from the LocalTime counter increments the first bit of the 16-bit extension portion (i.e., the bit - 4 32 of the 48-bit CipherClock counter). - 5 The TxCipherClock in the ONU is an extension of the ONU MPCP clock and is constructed in a manner - 6 similar to the OLT CipherClock construction.
-Because the OLT CipherClock and the ONU TxCipherClock - 7 extend their respective MPCP clocks, they preserve their relative shift, ensuring that the MessageTime - 8 value used to construct the IV for the encryption at the ONU matches the MessageTime value used to - 9 construct the IV for the decryption at the OLT. - 10 The RxCipherClock at the ONU is a separate 48-bit clock increments synchronously with the ONU MPCP - 11 clock, but is not an extension of the MPCP clock (i.e., the low 32 bits of the RxCipherClock are not equal to - ONU's MPCP LocalTime value).
-The origin point of the RxCipherClock at the ONU is delayed relative - to the origin point of the CipherClock at the OLT by the downstream propagation time.
-The desired effect - of such shift is that an envelope header transmitted by the OLT when its CipherClock value is $T_i$ is received - by the ONU at its RxCipherClock value is also $T_i$ .
+- 1 The CipherClock in the OLT is an extension of the OLT MPCP clock constructed by prepending 16 most- - 2 significant bits to the MPCP clock, i.e., LocalTime counter (see IEEE Std 802.3, 144.2.1.1).
+The carry-

+3 over bit from the LocalTime counter increments the first bit of the 16-bit extension portion (i.e., the bit

+4 32 of the 48-bit CipherClock counter).

+5 The TxCipherClock in the ONU is an extension of the ONU MPCP clock and is constructed in a manner 6 similar to the OLT CipherClock construction.
+Because the OLT CipherClock and the ONU TxCipherClock 7 extend their respective MPCP clocks, they preserve their relative shift, ensuring that the MessageTime 8 value used to construct the IV for the encryption at the ONU matches the MessageTime value used to 9 construct the IV for the decryption at the OLT.

+10 The RxCipherClock at the ONU is a separate 48-bit clock increments synchronously with the ONU MPCP 11 clock, but is not an extension of the MPCP clock (i.e., the low 32 bits of the RxCipherClock are not equal to 12 ONU's MPCP LocalTime value).
+The origin point of the RxCipherClock at the ONU is delayed relative 13 to the origin point of the CipherClock at the OLT by the downstream propagation time.
+The desired effect 14 of such shift is that an envelope header transmitted by the OLT when its CipherClock value is T_i is received 15 by the ONU at its RxCipherClock value is also T_i .

-16 11.3.5.4.1.1 Cipher clock alignment in the upstream
+16 11.2.5.4.1.1 11.3.5.4.1.1 Cipher clock alignment in the upstream

-- 17 The MCRS defined in IEEE Std 802.3, Clause 143 ensures that an envelope header (EH) transmitted by the - 18 ONU at a specific local time value is received at that exact local time at the OLT.
-To achieve that, the ONU - 19 sets the EPAM field in the EH to equal 6 least significant bits of its MPCP time (EH.EPAM = - 20 LocalTime[5:0]). - 21 At the OLT, this EH is received (i.e., is written) into the EnvRx buffer into row with index equal to - 22 EH.EPAM.
-This EH is then read from the EnvRx buffer at the exact time when the OLT's - 23 LocalTime [5:0] are equal to the row index (i.e., when LocalTime [5:0] = EH.EPAM).
-As the 6 - LSB are aligned, so are the entire extended MPCP clock values at the ONU and OLT are equal. - 25 Since the CipherClock at the OLT and the TxCipherClock at the ONU are the extensions of their respective - 26 MPCP clocks, it follows that the value of ONU's TxCipherClock latched at the moment when the EH is - 27 written into EnvTx buffer at the ONU matches the value of OLT's CipherClock latched at the moment - when the EH is read from the EnvRx buffer at the OLT.
+17 The MCRS defined in IEEE Std 802.3, Clause 143 ensures that an envelope header (EH) transmitted by the

+18 ONU at a specific local time value is received at that exact local time at the OLT.
+To achieve that, the ONU 19 sets the EPAM field in the EH to equal 6 least significant bits of its MPCP time (EH.EPAM = 20 LocalTime[5:0]).

+At the OLT, this EH is received (i.e., is written) into the EnvRx buffer into row with index equal to EH.EPAM.
+This EH is then read from the EnvRx buffer at the exact time when the OLT's LocalTime[5:0] are equal to the row index (i.e., when LocalTime[5:0] = EH.EPAM).
+As the 6 LSB are aligned, so are the entire extended MPCP clock values at the ONU and OLT are equal.

+25 Since the CipherClock at the OLT and the TxCipherClock at the ONU are the extensions of their respective 26 MPCP clocks, it follows that the value of ONU's TxCipherClock latched at the moment when the EH is 27 written into EnvTx buffer at the ONU matches the value of OLT's CipherClock latched at the moment 28 written into EnvTx buffer at the ONU matches the value of OLT's CipherClock latched at the moment

+28 when the EH is read from the EnvRx buffer at the OLT.

-29 11.3.5.4.1.2 Cipher clock alignment in the downstream
+29 11.2.5.4.1.2 Cipher clock alignment in the downstream